NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 <figure><img src="../../images/back-state.png" alt="" width="563"><figcaption></figcaption></figure>

-While traversing the states, a `create` pre-condition that was previously satisfied may become un-satisfied.
+While traversing the states, a `create` pre-condition that was previously satisfied may become unsatisfied.
 If there are subsequent reached states that contain reverse diff-sets, then the component must be set to back-tracking mode.
 The back-tracking mode has as its goal to revert all changes up to the state that originally failed to satisfy its `create` pre-condition.
 While back-tracking, the delete pre-condition for each state is evaluated, if it exists.
 If the delete pre-condition is satisfied, the state's reverse diff-set is applied, and the next state is considered.
 If the delete pre-condition is not satisfied, a kicker is created to monitor this delete pre-condition.
 When the kicker triggers, a `reactive-re-deploy` is called and the back-tracking will continue until the goal is reached.

 <figure><img src="../../images/back-state1.png" alt="" width="563"><figcaption></figcaption></figure>